Matleo/Tesseract_fine_tuning_training/README.md

 This Project was developed by Matthias Leopold for the [RFND AG](http://rfnd.com/).
 I was trying to teach [Tesseract](https://github.com/tesseract-ocr/tesseract) to better recognize our scanned Receipts in order to automatically read the VATs.
 As Tesseract trains on line-data, I manually cropped some of the important lines from our receipts and labeled them.
 Training Tesseract is not possible on windows machines at this point, so I worked with the Ubuntu shell for windows.
-(They recently patched a possibility to train on Windows aswell)
+(They recently patched a possibility to train on Windows aswell).
+You can work with any Linux System.

 ## Workflow
-1) **Install Tesseract**, following [these](https://github.com/tesseract-ocr/tesseract/wiki/Compiling) instructions (I built from [source](https://github.com/tesseract-ocr/tesseract/wiki/Compiling-%E2%80%93-GitInstallation), but apt packages are now available).
+1) **Install Tesseract** onto your Linux System, following [these](https://github.com/tesseract-ocr/tesseract/wiki/Compiling) instructions (I built from [source](https://github.com/tesseract-ocr/tesseract/wiki/Compiling-%E2%80%93-GitInstallation), but apt packages are now available).
 Make sure to also install the needed (probably only german) language packages.
 You might need to add the apt repository before installing:

     ```
     sudo add-apt-repository ppa:alex-p/tesseract-ocr